 The most curious thing about this case is that the hard drive didn’t actually fail right away.
 It had continued to work, and all seemed perfectly fine.
-It made no strange noises, and it wasn’t any slower than before.
+It made no strange noises, did not display hard drive not recognized or device not detected errors, and it wasn’t any slower than before.
 The drive didn’t seem to have any trouble at all doing its daily duties.
 Fortune had obviously smiled on this drive.

 The client, relieved, figured they were all in the clear and kept using the drive.
 But then, one month later, the hard drive finally died.
 And when it died, it took all of the client’s data with it!

 Situation: Hard drive was dropped

 Type of Data Recovered: Family photos and research documents

 What makes your dropped external hard drive unreadable?

 Our data recovery engineers got to the root of the problem during our evaluation of the drive.
 The failed Seagate external drive was suffering, first and foremost, from a firmware problem.
 Before you can see anything on a drive, the read/write heads have to read and make a “handshake” with the firmware.